Setting Up Craft CMS 3 Local Development with Laravel Homestead

 This is the location of the Craft public directory within the VM.

-Now make sure you’re in your Homestead folder and power up Homestead.
+Make sure you’re in your Homestead folder and start it.

-Go grab a cup of ☕️ cause the installation will take a while.
+Now go grab a cup of ☕️ because the installation will take a while.

 You’ll be prompted for your macOS admin password to confirm this change.
 Or you can use a GUI client like Gas Mask.